CDCgov/.github/profile/README.md

 # CDCGov Organization

-This is [CDC's](https://www.cdc.gov) GitHub organization for collaborating on open-source projects.
+This is [CDC's](https://www.cdc.gov) GitHub organization for collaborating on open source projects.
 More information on CDC's open collaboration projects is available at [openCDC](https://open.cdc.gov).

 Check out our [Open Source Practices](https://github.com/CDCgov/template/blob/master/open_practices.md) and please suggest any ideas for improvement by sending a pull request.